Monishsagar/TN-Voice-Based-Transport-Enquiry-System/README.md

 npm run dev
 ```

-Visit `http://localhost:3000`, register with a real email, verify it, then log in.
+Visit `http://localhost:3000`, register with a real email, verify it and then log in

 ## Expanding Tamil Nadu Coverage